stnolting/neorv32/README.md

 [[`DEBUG`](https://stnolting.github.io/neorv32/#_cpu_debug_mode)]**

 :warning: The `Zbb`, `Zfinx` and `Zmmul` RISC-V extensions are frozen but not officially ratified yet.
 Hence, there is no upstream gcc support.
-To circumvence this, the NEORV32 software framework provides _intrinsic_ libraries for these extensions.
+To circumvent this, the NEORV32 software framework provides _intrinsic_ libraries for these extensions.

 [[back to top](#The-NEORV32-RISC-V-Processor)]